Molunerfinn/hexo-theme-melody-doc/docs/theme-config.md

 # Since

-`Since` is a option to show people the age of your site.
+`Since` is an option to show people the age of your site.
 It's position is in the bottom of the page.

 set the `melody.yml`